 Real Couples: “Our beach ceremony was intimate, meaningful, and low stress.
 Our words were for one another, without distraction.
 My memory is filled with my beloved, our children, the sea, snow-clad mountains in the distance, and our beautiful circle on the beach.” - Stacy and Markus

-Sequel weddings are large celebrations in honor of a newly wedded couple.
+Sequel weddings are large celebrations in honor of a couple that's already been married in a smaller ceremony.
 When a couple elopes or hosts a minimony, they can throw a sequel wedding at a later date.
-These events can take place one week, one month, or even several years after a couple officially ties the knot.
+These events can take place one week, one month, or even several years after a couple officially ties the knot—whenever you feel comfortable and safe throwing a large event.
+Sequel weddings are a great compromise because they give you the knowledge that you'll be celebrating your marriage with all the important people in your life in the future—which can make it easier to enjoy a smaller, more intimate event in the present.

 When you think of elopements, images of couples running to city hall or heading to a dreamy mountaintop pass through your mind.
 While these options are romantic and beautiful, there are so many other ways to celebrate your union with an elopement.